moogway82/JamSoftElectronULA/README.md

 ### On Linux:

-There is a pre-build binary configuration file in the HDL folder [JamSoftElectronULA_config_medium.bin](HDL/JamSoftElectronULA_config_medium.bin), but the iceprog tool will still be required to program it to the configuation ROM using the Makefile.
+There is a pre-build binary configuration file in the 'Software' folder [JamSoftElectronULA_config_medium.bin](Software/JamSoftElectronULA_config_medium.bin), but the iceprog tool will still be required to program it to the configuation ROM using the Makefile.

-Programming the firmware can be done using a [cheap FT232H board](https://www.aliexpress.com/item/32817060303.html) (FT2232H boards can be used to also).
+Programming the firmware can be done using a [cheap FT232H board](https://www.aliexpress.com/item/32817060303.html) or FT2232H boards.
+A Raspberry Pi can also be used, see below.
 With the JamSoftElectronULA board out of the Electron socket, connect the programming pins as shown:

 | JamSoftElectronULA J1 pin | FT232H pin     |
 | ------------------------- | -------------- |